CreatorDev/openwrt-old/README.md

 If you change any option you need and then save & quit GUI, the changed configuration will get written into target/linux/pistachio/config-4.1

-For more details please refer [OpenWrt Build System]("http://wiki.openwrt.org/doc/howto/build")
+For more details please refer to [OpenWrt Build System]("http://wiki.openwrt.org/doc/howto/build")

-## Serial console
+## Serial Console
 Connect the Marduk board to development computer over serial port.
 Open a serial console on host PC.

 - In Windows PuTTY, HyperTerminal, or any other free application can be used.